ICAEW Logo

 Introduction

-Founded in 1880, the Institute of Chartered Accountants in England and Wales (ICAEW) is a world leading professional membership organisation that promotes, develops and supports over 147,000 members and 24,000 ACA students in 155 countries.
+Founded in 1880, the Institute of Chartered Accountants in England and Wales (ICAEW) is a world leading professional membership organisation, headquartered in the UK and regulated as an awarding body by the Financial Reporting Council, and which qualifies as an EPAO (end point assessment organisation).
+ICAEW promotes, develops and supports over 210,000 members and students in 150 countries.

-ACA is the qualification prescribed by ICAEW and stands for the Association of Chartered Accountants.
+ACA is the qualification prescribed by ICAEW and stands for the Associate Chartered Accountant.
 A survey about the ACA taken by ICAEW members, alongside ongoing consultations with all stakeholders, identified a growing demand for assessments to reflect the use of technology in the workplace, amid the decreasing use of pen and paper.

-The ICAEW’s ACA qualification comprises of three levels – Certificate, Professional and Advanced.
-Due to the simple structure of the questions asked, the Certificate level has been computer-based since 2007.
-However, due to the complex assessment needs, the Professional and Advanced level qualifications needed a state-of-the-art computer-based examination solution.
+The ICAEW’s ACA qualification comprises of three levels – Certificate, Professional and Advanced Level.
+Due to the less complex structure of the questions asked, the Certificate Level has been computer-based since 2007.
+However, due to the complex assessment needs, the Professional and Advanced Level qualifications needed a state-of-the-art computer-based examination solution.

 Goals